The 1920s: Rumours

 Trans activist Paris Lees wrote ‘Kyle’s entrance into EastEnders is a cultural landmark on a par with the show’s first gay character in the 80s.’

-50 years on from the first relaxing of anti-LGBTQ+ laws, the BBC’s major Gay Britannia season looks back at LGBTQ+ history and tells many new stories from different perspectives about life for LGBTQ+ people in 2017.
+50 years on from the first relaxing of anti-LGBT+ laws, the BBC’s major Gay Britannia season looks back at LGBT+ history and tells many new stories from different perspectives about life for LGBT+ people in 2017.

 An established radio DJ at BBC Manchester in their former identity, Stephanie Hirst comes out as trans on BBC 5 Live.